-From a naïve point of view, a necessary step to achieve GetStruct is GetAll, the task of extracting all modules.
+From a naïve point of view, a necessary step to achieve GetStruct is GetAII, the task of extracting all modules.
 This is the case as long as we have not specified what a "suitable subset of all modules" is, or do not know how to obtain such a subset efficiently.
-It might well be that GetAll is feasible and yields a small enough structure, in which case it would solve GetStruct.
-While GetOne is well-understood and often computationally cheap, GetAll has hardly been examined for module notions with strong logical guarantees, with the works described in [7, 8] being promising exceptions.
-GetOne also requires the user to know in advance the right signature to input to the extractor: we call this a seed signature for the module and note that each module can have several such seed signatures.
+It might well be that GetAII is feasible and yields a small enough structure, in which case it would solve GetStruct.
+While GetOne is well-understood and often computationally cheap, GetAII has hardly been examined for module notions with strong logical guarantees, with the works described in [7, 8] being promising exceptions.
+GetOne also requires the user to know in advance the right signature to input to the extractor: we call this a seed signatures.
 Since there are non-obvious relations between the final signature of a module and its seed signature, users are often unsure how to generate a proper request and confused by the results.
 If they had access to the overall modular structure of the ontology determined by GetStruct, they could use it to guide their extraction choices.

 While GetAll seems to be a necessary step to perform GetStruct, we note that in the worst case, the number of all modules of an ontology is exponential in the number of terms or axioms in the ontology, in fact in the minimum of these numbers.
-In [20], we have shown cases of (artificial) ontologies with exponentially many modules w.r.t. their sizes, and obtained empirical results confirming that in general ontologies have too many modules to extract all of them, even with an optimized extraction methodology.
+In [19], we have shown cases of (artificial) ontologies with exponentially many modules w.r.t. their sizes, and obtained empirical results confirming that in general ontologies have too many modules to extract all of them, even with an optimized extraction methodology.
 Then, some other form of analysis would have to be designed.

 In this paper, we report on new insights regarding the modular structure of ontologies which leads to a new, polynomial algorithm for GetStruct (provided that module extraction is polynomial) that generates a linear (in the size of the ontology), partially ordered set of modules and atoms which succinctly represent all (potentially exponentially many) modules of an ontology.
-We use this decomposition to give an estimate of the number of modules of an ontology, and compare these numbers with the real number of modules (when possible), obtained following the same approach as in [20].
-For full proofs and more details, the reader is referred to [9].
+We use this decomposition to give an estimate of the number of modules of an ontology, and compare these numbers with the real number of modules (when possible), obtained following the same approach as in [19].
+For data generated during the experiments, the reader is referred to http://bit.ly/i4olY0.